-The cost of your course will automatically cover you for the BPA 3rd party insurance up to £5,000,000.
-For a summary of the policy including details of the personal accident benefits, please refer to the latest BPA Insurance Summary Document.
-If you wish to take out additional personal injury cover, see below links to a couple of companies, however we are not authorised to make any recommendations.
+The cost of your course will automatically cover you for the BS 3rd party insurance up to £5,000,000.
+For a summary of the policy including details of the personal accident benefits, please refer to the latest BS Insurance Summary Document.
+If you wish to take out additional personal injury cover, there are plenty of companies providing this service.

 How safe is skydiving?

 Your safety is our top priority.
-We only operate from centres which are affiliated to and work in accordance with the British Parachute Association (BPA) rules and regulations.
-All instructors are BPA qualified, are extremely experienced and are current in accordance with the annual renewal policy.
+We only operate from centres which are affiliated to and work in accordance with British Skydiving (BS) rules and regulations.
+All instructors are BS qualified, are extremely experienced and are current in accordance with the annual renewal policy.
 The equipment used is of high quality and maintained to meticulous standards.
 Training is to the highest standards and in the case of Static Line and AFF which involve solo descents, you must pass a written exam before being allowed to jump.
 The plane is operated in accordance with CAA.
 We only jump when the weather conditions are suitable and safe to do so.

 Can I jump if I wear contact lenses or glasses?

 You will be issued with goggles that comfortably fit over glasses and help to keep contact lenses in place.

 You may feel like you gasp for air on exiting the aircraft especially if it is particularly cold.
 However you will be able to breathe quite normally during your descent to the point you won't even think about it!

 What clothes should I wear?